-Hot on the trail from filming the penultimate episode in its 21st season in northern Lapland, the crew and stars of US reality TV series The Bachelor headed south to Rovaniemi in November 2016 to produce the tenth and last episode.
+During their 21st season wrap-up in Lapland, the crew and stars of The Bachelor headed south to Rovaniemi in November 2016 to produce the tenth and last episode.

 Fans of the ABC show will know that its narrative follows the gradual elimination of beautiful ladies by a single man looking for the love of his life.
 The final decision is ceremoniously announced in the last show of any season, so for that to be produced in the Rovaniemi area was a special honor.